Richiefinegan11/finesse_fitness/README.md

 ### Existing Features
 #### Common Features Across Pages
 * Header - facilitates an effortless navigation across all pages
-  * The header is positioned to always be visible at the top of the screen (mobile, tablet, and desktop) which allows visitors to find it quickly.
+  * The header is positioned to always be visible at the top of the screen (mobile, tablet, and desktop) which allows visitors to find it quickly
   * The brand logo is positioned at the top of the page in the header and redirects the user back to the home page.
-This allows the user to easily find the homepage.
+This allows the user to easily find the homepage
   * The page navigation is located in the header at the top of the page on desktop and laptop sizes and collapsable top navigation for mobiles and tablets.
-This adheres to the navigation conventions allowing the user to intuitively navigate the page.
+This adheres to the navigation conventions allowing the user to intuitively navigate the page
-  * Navigation links collapse in a personalized hamburger menu when viewed in mobile sizes.
+  * Navigation links collapse in a personalized hamburger menu when viewed in mobile sizes
-  * User icon is a dropdown menu displaying 'Register' and 'Log In' for the unauthorized user and 'My Profile' and 'Logout for an authorized user.
+  * User icon is a dropdown menu displaying 'Register' and 'Log In' for the unauthorized user and 'My Profile' and 'Logout for an authorized user
 * Heading
-  * All headings are styled in the same manner to let the user understand the page structure quickly.
+  * All headings are styled in the same manner to let the user understand the page structure quickly
 *  Links/buttons
-   * All links have a hover effect and are noticeably different than the rest of the text around them, indicating that they are clickable.
+   * All links have a hover effect and are noticeably different than the rest of the text around them, indicating that they are clickable
-   * All external links open in a new tab to allow the user to easily navigate back to the page.
+   * All external links open in a new tab to allow the user to easily navigate back to the page
    * Buttons are outlined, with transparent background.
-On hover the background is filled in to match the border of the button, indicating that the button is clickable.
+On hover the background is filled in to match the border of the button, indicating that the button is clickable
 *  Footer
-   * Footer is always displayed at the bottom of the page, regardless of the content size.
+   * Footer is always displayed at the bottom of the page, regardless of the content size
    * Socials are displayed and grouped.
-They are displayed in the footer to adhere to the convention and let the user locate them quickly.
+They are displayed in the footer to adhere to the convention and let the user locate them quickly
 *  Messages and Bag Toast
-   * A feedback is provided to the user throughout the whole page.
+   * A feedback is provided to the user throughout the whole page
    * The messages shown are colored to match the tone of the message - whether it's a success message or an error message.
-   * Bag Toast, similarly to Messages is displayed as a pop-up and across the whole page indicated to the user what the total is and what items have been added to the cart.
+   * Bag Toast, similarly to Messages is displayed as a pop-up and across the whole page indicated to the user what the total is and what items have been added to the cart
-   * User can easily change the number of items from this cart and remove them altogether.
+   * User can easily change the number of items from this cart and remove them altogether
-   * User can dismiss the toast with an 'x' close button.
+   * User can dismiss the toast with an 'x' close button
 #### Features Specific to Pages
 *  Home Page
-   *  Hero image with a short description and a call-to-action to let users join (register to the page).
+   *  Hero image with a short description and a call-to-action to let users join (register to the page)
-   *  A section describing the benefits of the site with a call to action to subscribe to the page.
+   *  A section describing the benefits of the site with a call to action to subscribe to the page
-   *  A section that shows all the benefits of joing the site.
+   *  A section that shows all the benefits of joing the site
-   *  A section with an image of equipment and a call-to-action to bring the users to the shop.
+   *  A section with an image of equipment and a call-to-action to bring the users to the shop
 * Shop Page
   * Items displayed in a responsive grid layout to accommodate all screen sizes
-  * Only the most important information is displayed on the card such as title, rating, price, and 'Buy Now' button.
+  * Only the most important information is displayed on the card such as title, rating, price, and 'Add to Bag' button.
+Also size and gender if applicable
-### Login/Register
+  * Item image can be clicked to bring the user to the details page
+  * Page has category buttons at the top so that user can easily filter all items by categories or all
+  * Sort icons that can sort items by rating, price and name
+*  Product Detail Page
+  * Keep Shoping button that brings the user back to the previous page
+  * Rating displayed
+  * Description of the product which allows users to gain more information on the product
+  * Quantity adder that allows the user to increase items and display price as the item quantity is changed
+  * Add to the bag button that adds an item to the bag
+  * A size selection box, that lets the user change the size of the product if it is applicable
+* Subscriptions Page
+  * User will be automatically given a free bronze subscription by default, upon registering to the site
+  * All Subscriptions are displayed side by side to allow the user to compare them all and make decision
+  * Subscribe button redirects a user that is not registered to the Register page
+  * Change button will bring a user to the subscription checkout page
+* Subscriptions Checkout
+  * Displays chosen subscription it's benefits
+  * User can confirm or cancel, if confirmed, their card will be charged for the amount due.
+* Bag Page
+  * Displays summary of items with the subtotal including the delivery.
+  * Delivery Details are provided as a form using crispy forms.
+  * Quantity adder that allows the user to increase items and display price as the item quantity is changed
+  * User can remove item if needed with remove link
+* Checkout Page
+  * Order Summary is displayed on the right or small screens down the center
+  * Delivery Details are provided as a form using crispy forms
+  * User can save their delivery details to their profile if they have one, otherwise, they are offered sign in and sign up buttons
+  * User is provided with a secure way to enter their bank details in.
+* Checkout Success Page
+  * Order Details are provided to the user as a confirmation on top of the e-mail that has been sent to them
+* Profile Page
+  * Profile Page uses crispy forms form that displays to the user any details that the user has saved.
+They can be edited or added to this page
+  * The user's order history is shown on this page
+  * User's Subscription summary is shown with the name and the price of it and the discount they get
+  * 'Shop Now' button brings the user to the shop
+* Blog
+  * Welcomes the user to the page with their name shown at the top of the page
+  * The blog entries are show in rows with the title, author, date and blog content cut off at 200 characters
+  * Read more button brings the user to the blog that is selected
+* Blog Detail
+  * Shows the blog title, author and date and the dull blog content

-#### Register
+#### Future Features

-#### Login/Register page content

-### Book Review

-### Write Review
+*  Implement stripe for subscriptions to handle yearly charges
+*  One to One PT page
+*  Meal plan for subcribed users
+* Add Apple pay to payments and Google sign-in

+## Information Architecture
-### Profile
+  ### Database

-### Features left to implement
+  * The databse used for this project was [PostgresSQL](https://www.postgresql.org/) for deployed project anf [SQLite](https://www.sqlite.org/index.html) on the local machin in development

 ## Technologies Used